 Who Is Hannah In The Bible?

 Hannah in the Bible is an Old Testament woman, her story is one of pain, faithfulness, and waiting on God for healing and the answer to her prayers.
-Despite her painful story of years of unanswered prayer and waiting for God to move the story of Hannah is a beautiful reminder that God’s timing is not ours and His plan is perfect.
+Despite her painful story of years of unanswered prayer and waiting for God to move in difficult circumstances.
+The story of Hannah is a beautiful reminder that God’s timing is not ours and His plan is perfect.
 But let’s go a little deeper, just who is the Hannah of the Bible?

-The story of Hannah in the Bible can be found in the book of 1st Samuel and takes place in an important time in Israel’s history.
+The story of Hannah in the Bible can be found in the book of 1st Samuel and takes place at an important time in Israel’s history.
 The tribes of Israel are becoming a united nation and 1st Samuel chronicles the nation’s transition from being led by judges to a monarchy under their first king.
-And it is here in the pages of history that we find one woman named Hannah, and are introduced to her story.
+And it is here in the pages of history that we find one woman named Hannah, and are introduced to her story and God’s plan for her life.

 The Meaning Of Hannah In The Bible:

-The name Hannah comes from the Hebrew name Channah, which means “favor” or “grace.”
-How perfect a name for the woman in whom we see a picture of God’s favor and grace?
+Hannah’s name comes from the Hebrew name Channah, which means “favor” or “grace.”
+How perfect a name for the woman in whom we see a picture of God’s promise, favor, and grace?

 You might wonder what tribe did Hannah come from?
 Hannah’s husband was an important Levite, so it’s reasonable to assume that Hannah in the Bible was from the same tribe as her husband.
 They lived in one of the Levite cities in the territory of Ephraim.